 - A good fence is a must to deter the four-legged pests such as rabbits.
 While poultry fencing can be expensive, it is a permanent solution to the problem.
 Deer, in more rural areas, can be a major headache for any gardener.
-A good deer fence is generally at least seven feet high.
+A good deer fence is generally at least 7 feet (2 m.) high.
 You can make this fence by adding barbed wire above the poultry fence to keep all critters away from the garden.

 The supplies for an organic garden need not be any more expensive than those for a traditional garden.
 Look for ways to improvise the more expensive equipment and don’t believe everything the salesman at the garden center tries to convince you is needed.
 Do searches on the Internet to find natural solutions for any specific problems that may arise.
 Oftentimes, the answer is within your reach and is simple to make.